lamastex/scalable-data-science/_sds/basics/infrastructure/onpremise/dockerCompose/readmes/README.md

 The image `lamastex/hsbase` contains Spark and Hadoop ready to start in pseudo-distributed mode.

-To start a container, use `docker run -p 50070:50070 -p 7070:7070 -p 8088:8088 -d lamastex/hsbase`.
+To start a container, use
+`docker run -p 50070:50070 -p 7070:7070 -p 8088:8088 -d lamastex/hsbase`.
 This will start hdfs, Yarn and fork the container to the background.
 Note that this only works if you have mounted an already functioning hdfs file system.
 If you're not mounting an already existing hdfs file system, use `docker run -p 50070:50070 -p 7070:7070 -p 8088:8088 -d lamastex/hsbase --format` which will also format the namenode and create a functioning, empty hdfs.

-The hdfs webUi will be available at `localhost:50070`, the Yarn webUI will be available at `localhost:8088`.
+The hdfs webUI will be available at `localhost:50070`, the Yarn webUI will be available at `localhost:8088`.

 ### hszeppelin ###